armory/docs/content/en/docs/armory-admin/policy-engine-enable/policy-engine-plug-enable.md

 ---
 title: Enable Policy Engine Plugin in Armory Enterprise
 linkTitle: Enable Policy Engine Plugin
-description: "Enable the Policy Engine and configure an OPA server.
-When enabled, the Policy Engine can perform save time or runtime validation on your Spinnaker pipelines."
+description: "Enable the Policy Engine Plugi and connect it to your OPA server.
+When enabled, you can write policies that the Policy Engine enforces during save time, runtime validation, or when a user interacts with Armory Enterprise.."
 ---

 ## Before you start

+Make sure the following requirements are met:

-If you are [migrating from the Policy Engine Extension]({{< ref "policy-engine-enable#migrating-to-the-policy-engine-plugin" >}}), make sure you have turned off the extension.
+* If you are [migrating from the Policy Engine Extension]({{< ref "policy-engine-enable#migrating-to-the-policy-engine-plugin" >}}), make sure you have turned off the extension.
+* You have an OPA server available.
+For more information, see [Deploy an OPA server]({{< ref "policy-engine-enable#deploy-an-opa-server" >}}).
+* Access to the internet to download the plugin.

 ## Setup